MFloru/Bacchus-R1/Meeting_3.md

 *Everybody looks at (and complete the agenda of) the next minute meeting*

 *Everybody should read the new files about the Great Challenge*

-*Everybody has to get knowledge and think on his own about the Business Model Campus we shall draw next meeting*
+*Everybody has to get knowledge and think on his own about the Business Model Canvas we shall draw next meeting*

 *Iker studies the current market of cricket flour (companies, localization, prices, customers,...)*